ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {: pre}

 A successful response has a confirmation of acceptance for deletion and a response that contains the target information.
-Status of mount target shows _deleting_ while the deletion is underway.

-The following example is the response to a delete request of a mount target where `access_control_mode` is `security_group`.
+The following example shows a mount target where `access_control_mode` is `security_group`.
 The response shows the security group and subnet.
-You can also see the specifics of the reserved IP address that was used for the virtual network interface of the mount target in the `primary_ip` section.
+You can see the specifics of the reserved IP address that was used for the virtual network interface of the mount target in the `primary_ip` section.
 By default the virtual network interface is deleted along with the mount target when the mount target is deleted.
+Status of mount target shows _deleting_ while the deletion is underway.

 ```json
 {